Biting Policy and Procedure

 • Firstly attend to the child who has been bitten – ensure they are comforted, soothed and that they receive first aid for the bite.

-• If the skin has not been broken, wash the area around the bite with saline solution, use an ice bag to ease the pain, apply Arnica for bruising, and then cover with a band aid/plaster.
+• If the skin has not been broken, wash the area around the bite with saline solution, use an ice bag to ease the pain, and apply Arnica for bruising.

 • If the skin has been broken, wash the area with saline solution, apply a mild antiseptic cream (Savlon) to prevent infection.
 Apply an ice bag for pain, and cover with a band aid/plaster.